mathjax/MathJax-docs/web/components/input.rst

 into the output format that has been loaded.
 See the :ref:`convert-math` section for details.

+See the :ref:`asciimath-options` section for information about configuring this component.

 .. note::

    The AsciiMath input jax has not been fully ported to version 3